 Spirituality and religion may also be utilized as coping strategies or mechanisms for healing in cases of domestic violence.
 In one study of domestic violence survivors, Gillum et al. found that the majority of women identified their spirituality and the support they received from their faith community as vital to healing and recovery [72].
-The extent of religious involvement influenced the level of psychologic well-being in a positive manner, decreasing the probability of depressive symptoms.
+The extent of religious involvement influenced the level of psychological well-being in a positive manner, decreasing the probability of depressive symptoms.
 In a study of Muslim women who had experienced abuse by their partners, religion was described as a source of strength and resilience and Allah was viewed as a protector and refuge from the violence [183].
+Intimate partner violence survivors often report relying on their faith for strength, support, meaning-making, resilience, and post-traumatic growth [262].
+Common examples of support included faith community's emotional and concrete assistance.